Eucalyptus sucker

 The psyllids or plant suckers are a group of

 sap sucking true bugs (Hemiptera).
 There are more than 40 species found in Britain.
 Many species produce a white waxy secretion during the immature (nymph) stages and some cause distortion and galling to host plants.
 Most however, do not cause any significant damage to garden plants.
-More information on Psyllids from in Britain can be found at British Bugs.
+More information on Psyllids from Britain can be found at British Bugs.

-Eucalyptus sucker feeds on Eucalyptus they are similar in appearance to aphids and up to 2mm long, with grey and orange-yellow nymphs and darker adults.
+Eucalyptus sucker feeds on Eucalyptusthey are similar in appearance to aphids and up to 2 mm long, with grey and orange-yellow nymphs and darker adults.
 Both adults and nymphs can be found clustered on the shoot tips during the summer.

 This Australian insect became established in Britain during the 1920s and is now of widespread occurrence in the UK on Eucalyptus species.